Glasgow Works: Privatisation

 After BREL was privatised in 1988, the site was kept in public ownership as a rail maintenance facility under British Rail Maintenance Limited (BRML) along with Eastleigh, Doncaster and Wolverton.
-In 1995 BRML was privatised and the site was sold to a Babcock International/Siemens consortium along with the Wolverton site.
+In 1995 BRML was privatised and the site was sold to Railcare Ltd., a Babcock International/Siemens consortium, along with the Wolverton site for £6 million.
 During 1997 the disused part of the carriage works was demolished and surplus land was sold off to become the site of a large Tesco supermarket, which opened in 2001.
-A Costco, Lidl, new Springburn fire station and a Royal Mail sorting office were developed in the early 1990s to the north of the site on the former Sighthill Railfreight goods depot, which closed in 1981, forming the St. Rollox Retail Park.
+A Costco, Lidl, new Springburn fire station and a Royal Mail sorting office were developed in the early 1990s to the north of the site on the former Sighthill Railfreight goods depot, which closed in 1981, forming the St Rollox Retail Park.

-In 2002 the remaining St. Rollox Works site was sold to Alstom, along with the Wolverton Works, which became the larger parent site of the operation.
-Alstom also sold the site to St. Modwen Properties in a sale-and-leaseback deal.
+In 2002 the remaining St Rollox Works site was sold to Alstom, along with the Wolverton Works, which became the larger parent site of the operation.
+Alstom also sold the site to St Modwen Properties in a sale-and-leaseback deal.
 In 2007, the lease to operate the site was taken over by RailCare Ltd.

 RailCare Ltd was placed in administration in July 2013.
 In August 2013 the operating lease was taken over by Knorr-Bremse, who in 2018 transferred it to Mutares and its new subsidiary, Gemini Rail.
-St Modwen's industrial property interests, including St. Rollox, were acquired by Hansteen Holdings in 2018.
-The works latterly conducted component and rolling stock overhauls.
+St Modwen's industrial property interests, including St Rollox, were acquired by Hansteen Holdings in 2018.
 Recent work included overhauls of Class 156, Class 158 and Class 320s for Abellio ScotRail.

 Closure

-In December 2018, the planned closure of St. Rollox in July 2019 was announced by Gemini Rail and its German owner Mutares, despite the site running at a profit, with the loss of over 200 jobs and centralisation of maintenance work at the company's larger works in Wolverton.
+In December 2018, the planned closure of St Rollox in July 2019 was announced by Gemini Rail and its German owner Mutares, despite the site running at a profit, with the loss of over 200 jobs and centralisation of maintenance work at the company's larger works in Wolverton.
 The workforce led a campaign against the closure in concert with the Unite and RMT trade unions, lobbying both the UK and Scottish Governments to renationalise the works, and putting forward several proposals to save the site from closure, even including a plan to commission the restoration of the Springburn-built South African Class GMA 4-8-2+2-8-4 ‘Springbok’ locomotive, in storage at Summerlee, Museum of Scottish Industrial Life in Coatbridge, and local MP Paul Sweeney raised the matter at Theresa May’s final Prime Minister's Questions.
 The workers held a rally as the final shift walked out after 163 years, on 26 July 2019.

-It was reported in January 2020 that Jeremy Hosking's Locomotive Services made an offer to the landlord Hansteen to purchase the St Rollox Works site for use as a heritage locomotive maintenance depot, but it was later reported in February 2020 that agreement could not be reached with the landlord on a price for the site.
-In April 2021, The Sunday Post reported that the works had been purchased by Springburn Depot (SPV) Ltd., a special-purpose vehicle owned by the Optical Express billionaire, David Moulsdale.
+In January 2020 that Jeremy Hosking's Locomotive Services Limited made an offer to purchase the St Rollox Works site for use as a heritage locomotive maintenance depot, but agreement could not be reached with the landlord on a price for the site.
+In April 2021, the works were purchased by Springburn Depot (SPV) Limited, a special-purpose vehicle owned by the Optical Express billionaire, David Moulsdale.

+There are 2 preserved steam locomotives built by St Rollox.